 - Its SUPER important that any product under it is COMPLETELY dry before applying it.
 Otherwise we can have trapped moisture after the oil based product dries.
 Thats no bueno.

-After I added the wax, it was time to apply the base coat!
+After I added the wax, it was time to apply a coat of paint!
 For the most part I would use Market Green for this piece and just semi half hazardly paint away!
 Remember in the end we will only see peaks of this color.

 I then took the Aged Ivory which is slightly more bright of a white than the Birchwood and I painted in random spots.
 This gives a little more variation, almost as if someone painted it in two different shades of white over the years,..